MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

     - [How do I create a Microsoft Flow action in Virtual Agent?](#how-do-i-create-a-microsoft-flow-action-in-virtual-agent)
     - [What license do I need to use Microsoft Flows in Virtual Agent?](#what-license-do-i-need-to-use-microsoft-flows-in-virtual-agent)
     - [I created some new flows for actions using Microsoft Flow, but they are not visible in Virtual Agent.
 Why?](#i-created-some-new-flows-for-actions-using-microsoft-flow-but-they-are-not-visible-in-virtual-agent-why)
+    - [I created a flow with HTTP Request trigger, and it's visible in my Bot, but when I test my Topic, it fails.
+Why?]
     - [What are the response formats that the Virtual Agent accepts, especially in the message response provided by the Flow action?](#what-are-the-response-formats-that-the-virtual-agent-accepts-especially-in-the-message-response-provided-by-the-flow-action)
     - [Can we call a third-party API from a Flow?](#can-we-call-a-third-party-api-from-a-flow)
     - [Can we call a third-party API directly from the Virtual Agent action, without going through a flow?](#can-we-call-a-third-party-api-directly-from-the-virtual-agent-action-without-going-through-a-flow)
+    - [How do I work with my data in Microsoft Flow?]
+    - [If we have authentication for the user, can we pass user authentication info to a flow?]
 - [Deployment](#deployment)
     - [How do I share my bot with others?](#how-do-i-share-my-bot-with-others)
     - [How I install the bot in a Modern SharePoint site?
 Is there any additional work that will be required if the given Modern SharePoint restricts embedding code from external sites?](#how-i-install-the-bot-in-a-modern-sharepoint-site-is-there-any-additional-work-that-will-be-required-if-the-given-modern-sharepoint-restricts-embedding-code-from-external-sites)